Interventions

 Why Is an Intervention Important?

-An intervention is important in helping an addicted person acknowledge that there are issues and to accept help from outside treatment resources.
+An intervention helps an addicted person acknowledge their issues and accept help from outside treatment resources.
 It is an effort to build on love and concern for someone who is experiencing a drug or alcohol addiction.
-Working together, an intervention can help in refocusing your family member’s efforts to achieve recovery.
-This is essential for your loved one to accept assistance instead of refusing or postponing treatment.3
+Working together, an intervention can help refocus your family member’s recovery efforts.

-It is important to choose the members to participate in the drug intervention carefully.
-It should be five or six people who are caring and willing to participate fully in the intervention.
+It is important to carefully choose who participates in the drug intervention.
+It should be five or six people who are caring and willing to participate fully.
 This can include close family members, friends, and coworkers.
-It is important to choose someone who has a genuine relationship with your loved one and positively influences them.
-Anyone struggling with substance use issues should not be included.1
+If possible, select people who have a genuine relationship with your loved one and positively influence them.
+Anyone struggling with substance use issues should not be included.

-In planning an intervention, it is important to consult with someone who has professional experience with interventions.
-This may be a counselor trained in alcohol and drug use who is not emotionally connected to your family member.5
+It’s also helpful to consult with someone who has professional experience with interventions.
+This may be a counselor trained in alcohol and drug use who is not emotionally connected to your family member.
+Some addiction treatment centers can even offer the support of a trained interventionist.

 An interventionist has the knowledge and experience to prepare you and your family members for a successful intervention.
-They can recommend the best approach, and if they attend the intervention, they can facilitate the conversation and mediate to keep emotions under control.5
+They can recommend the best approach and even facilitate the conversation or mediate to keep emotions under control.

 This person can help arrange for treatment if the person agrees to get help.
 This is an extremely helpful step, as many people may avoid seeking treatment because they aren’t sure which program to choose or what to look for in a program.